sideshowtom/solidlov/use cases/use cases.md

 ## Use Cases

-- An agent maintains a vocabulary for subscribers by hosting it on a pod and makes it available for copying, term searches and sparql queries.
+- An agent maintains a vocabulary for followers by hosting it on a pod and makes it available for copying, term searches and sparql queries.

 - An agent searches for a vocabulary term based on key words and/or app context, for use in autocomplete on form filling and creation.
 Local, remote, descendant and ancestral vocabularies are searched in an order specified by search configuration.